-Deborah, a Judge, used to hold court while sitting beneath a palm tree.
+Deborah, the judge, held court while sitting beneath a palm tree.
 She was wise and helped the people solve their problems.
 She told Barak, commander of an army of Israel, that the Lord wanted him to fight an enemy named Sisera.
 Barak refused to fight unless Deborah accompanied him.
 She went along, and they defeated Sisera's army.
 During the battle, Sisera escaped and hid in the tent of a woman named Jael.
 During the night, Jael killed Sisera in his sleep.
+At the conclusion of the events, Deborah and Barak composed a song about women winning the victory.